 Prevention programmes target various groups within the Dutch population.
-For example, newborn babies are given the Guthrie Test (‘heel prick’) which can identify certain disorders, while older children form the target group for the National Vaccination Programme.
-The national screening programmes for breast cancer and cervical cancer are available to all women over the age of fifty or in high-risk groups.
+For example, newborn babies are given the Guthrie Test (‘heel prick’) which can identify certain disorders, while older children form the target group for the National Immunisation Programme.
+The national population screening programmes for breast cancer and cervical cancer are available to all women over the age of fifty or in high-risk groups.

 The Dutch government also supports many ‘lifestyle interventions’ designed to improve public health, such as smoking cessation activities and campaigns to highlight the importance of a healthy diet and adequate exercise.
 RIVM has been given the task of monitoring these interventions, assessing their effectiveness, and ensuring their wider implementation as part of a cohesive programme and policy.
 This task is performed by the Centre for Healthy Living, in association with numerous specialist partner organizations.